Fire tears through Island restaurant, destroys pier

-SOUTH PADRE ISLAND — An overnight fire fanned by high winds has completely destroyed the popular Pier 19 Restaurant and Bar.

-At 9 a.m.
-Wednesday morning, white smoke was still visible billowing across the bay.
-By 9:30 a.m., firefighters had the blaze contained but were forced to wait until hotspots burned themselves out to clear the way for investigators.
+At 9 a.m., smoke was still visibly billowing across the bay.
+By 9:30, firefighters had the blaze contained but were forced to wait until hotspots burned themselves out to clear the way for investigators.

 The building that housed the restaurant atop a long pier was reportedly built in the 1950s.
-Both the structure and the pier itself were constructed of wood.
+Both the restaurant and the pier were constructed of wood.

 “We got the call at 1:05 this morning,” said Jim Pigg, chief of the South Padre Island Fire Department.
 “We were called out for a possible structure fire, and when we arrived on scene, we did see smoke and fire.
 The crews were able to make entry and ascertain where the smoke was coming from, which was the front of the building.”

-As of 9:30 Wednesday morning, Pigg said the fire was still actively burning in places.
+As of mid-morning, Pigg said the fire was still actively burning in places.

 “Other than that, there were no injuries sustained, there were no fatalities, so we were very lucky in that sense,” the chief said.